-You see, five years ago, on our honeymoon, we flew to Portugal by way of Frankfurt, Germany.
+You see, five years ago, on our honeymoon, we flew to Portugal by way of Germany.
 The Frankfurt Airport, with its Central European location and being the Lufthansa hub, is a fairly common layover spot.

 We thought that our multi-hour layover would be fairly routine.
 However, as walked through the gigantic, sterile international terminals, we discovered various cultural (and food) treasures.